Skip to content

 # Check logs

-docker compose -f docker-compose.prod.yml logs backend --tail=200
+docker compose -f docker-compose.staging.yml logs backend --tail=200

-docker compose -f docker-compose.prod.yml logs frontend --tail=200
+docker compose -f docker-compose.staging.yml logs frontend --tail=200

-# Test health endpoint directly
+# Test health endpoint from inside the container

-curl -v http://localhost:3000/
+curl -v http://127.0.0.1:8000/api/health/

 Common causes: